microsoft/PartsUnlimitedMRP/docs/HOL_Deploying-Using-Chef/README.md

 Now that we have a recipe created and all of the dependencies installed, we can upload our cookbooks and recipes to the Chef server with the knife upload command.

 ###Task 5: Create a Role
-In this exercise, you will use the Chef Console to create a role to define a baseline set of cookbooks and attributes that can be applied to multiple servers.
+In this exercise, you will use the Chef Manage web site to create a role to define a baseline set of cookbooks and attributes that can be applied to multiple servers.

-At the start of this task, you should be logged in to the Chef Console in a web browser.
+At the start of this task, you should be logged in to the Chef Manage web site.

 **Step 1.** Click on the "Policy" tab.